rithik-sandron/zro.earth/_posts/dev/java-part-3.md

 When we take about ArrayList, there is a legacy class `Vector<E>` which is similar to arrayList.

 ### ArrayList
 1. Not Thread safe a.k.a.
-Unsynchronized.
+Unsynchronised.
 2. Thread safe a.k.a.
-Synchronized.
+Synchronised.

 ### Vectors
 1. ArrayList increases its size based on capacity factor.